 Additional Control Requirements for Stationary Sources of Air Contaminants

-In addition to other applicable requirements, the Department may establish control requirements by permit if necessary as specified in sections (1) through (5) of this rule:
+In addition to other applicable requirements, DEQ may establish control requirements by permit if necessary as specified in sections (1) through (5):

 (1) Requirements will be established to prevent violation of an Ambient Air Quality Standard caused or projected to be caused substantially by emissions from the source as determined by modeling, monitoring, or a combination thereof.
-For existing sources, the Department will conduct monitoring to confirm a violation of an Ambient Air Quality Standard .
+For existing sources, DEQ will conduct monitoring to confirm a violation of an ambient air quality standard.

 (2) Requirements will be established to prevent significant impairment of visibility in Class I areas caused or projected to be caused substantially by a source as determined by modeling, monitoring, or a combination thereof.
-For existing sources, the Department will conduct monitoring to confirm visibility impairment.
+For existing sources, DEQ will conduct monitoring to confirm visibility impairment.

-(3) A requirement applicable to a major source will be established if it has been adopted by EPA but has not otherwise been adopted by the Commission.
+(3) A requirement applicable to a major source will be established if it has been adopted by EPA but has not otherwise been adopted by the EQC.

 (4) An additional control requirement will be established if requested by the owner or operator of a source.

-(5) Requirements will be established if necessary to protect public health or welfare for the following air contaminants and sources not otherwise regulated under chapter 340, divisions 200 through 268:
+(5) Requirements will be established if necessary to protect public health or welfare for the following air contaminants and sources not otherwise regulated under OAR 340, divisions 200 through 268:

 (a) Chemical weapons; and